canorve/GALFITools/docs/howto.rst

 **SIM**
 ---------------
-Routines that make a simulated galaxy image.
+Routines that make a simulated galaxy image using GALFIT.

-**makeSim** simulates a observed galaxy from a GALFIT model
+**makeSim** simulates a observed galaxy from a GALFIT model.
+It adds Poisson and sky noise to the image.
 ::

   positional arguments: